edulinq/autograder-server/docs/types.md

 The numeric value is UNIX millisecond time (the number of milliseconds since the [UNIX epoch](https://en.wikipedia.org/wiki/Unix_time)).
 Note that the UNIX epoch is in UTC, so this type always denotes the same timezone (UTC).

+In cases where strings are converted to a timestamp (and that string is not all digits) and no timezone information is supplied, then the server's local time will be used.

 ### Pointer

 Underlying Type: \<variable\>